 The B&B was located in a beautiful medieval village surrounded by breath-taking views of Monaco and nearby area.
 The hotel itself was located at the top of the heel and was pretty difficult to find.
 In my confirmation email, there wasn’t any useful instruction on how to get there.
 We stopped to ask a few locals for directions but even they were struggling to help us.
 Eventually, after an hour of searching, we managed to get there.
 The B&B was located in one of the small, narrow streets of the village.
 There is no direct access by car so or you have to leave your car in one of the free public car parks and walk up the hundreds of stairs with your suitcases or you can pre-book yourself private garage space with your room.
 It costs €10 per day and is a bit closer to the hotel but you will still need to be prepared to drag your suitcase on the cobbles for about 5-10 mins.

-We booked the La Bomboniere & Spa for 4 nights.
+We booked La Bomboniere & Spa for 4 nights.
 It was a 3 star B&B style accommodation.
-We rent out 2 out of 3 available rooms as we were traveling with my parents in law.
+We rent out 2 out of 3 available rooms as we were travelling with my parents in law.
 Our host Natalie showed us around the property and asked if we would like to book our continental breakfast for the next morning.
 Natalie was very friendly and helpful.
 She answered any questions we had.
 She recommended us lots of places we should visit, local restaurants and how we could explore the local area.

 The COCO apartment

-Upstairs there was a huge family bathroom with bath and separate shower, double bedroom, dressing area with washing machine that you could use free of charge and a wide hallway with a pull out bed.
+Upstairs there was a huge family bathroom with a bath and separate shower, double bedroom, dressing area with a washing machine that you could use free of charge and a wide hallway with a pull out bed.